mdn/content/files/en-us/web/javascript/reference/global_objects/sharedarraybuffer/slice/index.md

 - `begin` {{optional_inline}}

-  - : Zero-based index at which to begin extraction.
+  - : Zero-based index at which to begin extraction, [converted to an integer](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number#integer_conversion).

     A negative index can be used, indicating an offset from the end of the sequence.
     `slice(-2)` extracts the last two elements in the sequence.